 While I am delighted that my generation has experienced a broader remit of occupations they were allowed or encouraged to apply to than our mothers, it begs the question, what attributes should we be encouraging in young girls to break the glass ceiling, end gender bias, and redefine what it means to be a woman.
-With this in mind, our RED DOOR team has been redesigning our GO GIRL programme, identifying those key skills we believe should be developed in tweens and teens.

 Personal strengths – Identifying and celebrating what strengths you have, regularly, is investigated and encouraged.
 Believing you can face challenges is extremely important.
 Celebrating overcoming difficulties is particularly important.
 Young girls often to have an abundance of confidence, but by the time girls are 16-17 this confidence is harder to find.
 That loss of confidence can be undone.

 Believe you CAN– As women we have a responsibility to expose our female teens to all kinds of achieving women so that they can better appreciate that women’s careers are being redefined, daily and hopefully, forever.

 Teaching self-acceptance and healthy thinking patterns – Self acceptance is not only recognizing your strengths, it is accepting that you will make mistakes, you will experience failure, and that this is part of life.
 We need to teach girls to avoid thinking traps such as comparing, personalizing, labeling themselves negatively and catastrophizing.
 By adulthood many of us are limited by negative thinking patterns – building habitual thinking patterns that challenge these negative thoughts helps to raise teens who accept their mistakes, avoid self-punishing behaviours, and get themselves ready for the next big challenge.